ulule/limiter/README.md

 only one middleware for [Gin][4] framework and too Redis-coupled.
 We rather prefer to use a "store" approach.

 3. [Tollbooth][5].
-Good one too but does both too much and too less.
+Good one too but does both too much and too little.
 It limits by remote IP, path, methods, custom headers and basic auth usernames... but does not provide any Redis support (only *in-memory*) and a ready-to-go middleware that sets `X-Ratelimit-*` headers. `tollbooth.LimitByRequest(limiter, r)` only returns an HTTP